 |Bon Apetit||24/7 Wall Street|

-Then we put them into a spreadsheet.
+Next, we surveyed over 40,000 of our own customers.
+Then, we put the best and worst candies into a spreadsheet.
 In Column A we had a number value.
 We weighted each list, so a candy that got listed as the worst gets 10 points, while one that ranks 10th worst gets one point.
 Same idea goes for the best list.
 We then tallied up the points and created our list.

 Without further ado:

 When you’re rummaging through your kids’ candy on Halloween night, you probably won’t be fishing for these nuggets.
 We have to agree, on the whole these are some of the least desirable candies.